Danieal Manning: Chicago Bears

-Houston Texans
+Houston Texans (first stint)

 Manning signed a four-year, $20 million contract (with $9 million guaranteed) with the Houston Texans on July 28, 2011.

 In week 4 of the 2012 season, Manning intercepted Tennessee Titans quarterback Matt Hasselbeck and returned it 55 yards for the first defensive touchdown of his career.

 On March 31, 2014, Manning was released by the Texans.

 Cincinnati Bengals

 On April 3, 2014, Manning signed a one-year deal with the Cincinnati Bengals.

-Second stint with Texans
+Houston Texans (second stint)

-On September 1, 2014 Manning signed with the Houston Texans.
+On September 1, 2014, Manning signed with the Texans.

-Retirement

 Manning announced his retirement from the NFL on July 14, 2015.

-Coaching
+Coaching career

-On December 18, Manning announced he would be returning to his Alma Mater Abilene Christian as an assistant coach on Adam Dorrel's staff.
+On December 18, 2018, Manning announced he would be returning to his alma mater Abilene Christian as an assistant coach on Adam Dorrel's staff.